Vong3432/interactive_box/README.md

 Stack(
   children: [
     InteractiveBox(
-      initialWidth: width, // required
-      initialHeight: height, // required
+      initialSize: Size(300, 300), // required

-      // If you want to show a widget
+      /*  If you want to show a widget */
       child: Image.asset(
         "assets/table.png",
         fit: BoxFit.fill,
       ),

       /**
         If you want to show a shape instead of a widget, please refers to [Customize shape] in this README file below.